Technology

 Vulnerable third-party services

-If your software requires third-party integrations, it’s necessary to evaluate how secure these third parties are.
+If your software requires third-party integrations, it’s necessary to evaluate how secure these third parties are, especially when dealing with financial systems.
 Their flaws might serve as an entry point for attackers to gain access to your sensitive data.

 Insecure storage